Ignoring experts, China's sudden zero-COVID exit cost lives

 “If they had a real plan to exit earlier, so many things could have been avoided,” said Zhang Zuo-Feng, an epidemiologist at the University of California, Los Angeles.
 “Many deaths could have been prevented.”

+By the time the Shanghai outbreak was under control, China was months away from the 20th Party Congress, the country’s most important political meeting in a decade, making reopening politically difficult.
+So the country stuck to mass testing and quarantining millions of people, even as omicron evaded increasingly draconian controls.

+Unrest began to simmer, with demonstrations, factory riots, and shuttered businesses.
+The pressure mounted until the authorities suddenly yielded, allowing the virus to sweep the country with no warning — and with deadly consequence.

-Experts estimate that many hundreds of thousands of people, perhaps millions, may have died in China’s wave of COVID-19 — far higher than the official toll of under 90,000, but still a much lower death rate than in Western countries.
-However, 200,000 to 300,000 deaths could have been prevented if the country was better vaccinated and stocked with antivirals, according to modeling by the University of Hong Kong.
-Some scientists estimate even more lives could have been saved.
+Experts estimate that many hundreds of thousands of people, perhaps millions, may have died in China’s wave of COVID — far higher than the official toll of under 90,000, but still a much lower death rate than in Western countries.
+However, 200,000 to 300,000 deaths could have been prevented if the country was better vaccinated and stocked with antivirals, according to modeling by the University of Hong Kong and scientist estimates.
+Some scientists think even more lives could have been saved.

 “It wasn’t a sound public health decision at all,” said a China CDC official, declining to be named to speak candidly on a sensitive matter.
 “It’s absolutely bad timing … this was not a prepared opening.”